-We approach migration with a racial justice lens, illuminating how racism and colonialism shape the ways people move around the globe.
+We approach migration with a racial justice lens, illuminating the ways racism and colonialism shape human movement around the globe.

 “Migration is an expression of the human aspiration for dignity, safety and a better future.
 It is part of the social fabric, part of our very make-up as a human family.”Ban Ki-moon

 Articles & Submissions

 Technology is playing an increasingly important role in mediating migrants’ access to human rights.
 This access is predicated on concepts of race, ethnicity, national origin and citizenship status.

 From traditional borders to race/ethnicity, sexual orientation/gender identity and disability status as borders — our 2022 symposium mapped the unseen boundaries in human rights and international law.

 As part of our work on migration, race and climate justice, we are contributing to ongoing conversations around the need for reparations — not only for colonialism and slavery, but also for climate harms which are disproportionately caused by the Global North and disproportionately harm marginalized people and nations of the Global South.Learn More